vaugood/sfdx-fun/README.md

 1) Create a Screen Flow with the [special recordId variable](https://youtu.be/n3S1zHL_AnQ?t=78).
 2) Wire it to an Action Button.
 3) Add the action button to the layout (assigned via Salesforce Mobile and Lightning Experience Actions).

+## Calling an external API from a Screen Flow

+Using the built-in callout feature for Flow.
+Lets try to pass some Account address data to the US Census Bureau and save the reponse somewhere on Account record.
+[View the feature request here](https://github.com/vaugood/sfdx-fun/issues/1).